g8os/home/docs/grid/setup/dev.md

    - action: install
   ```

-  Where 525400123456 is mac address of the core0 node with the ':' removed and the redisAddr is the ip of the node.
+  Where 525400123456 is mac address of the core0 node with the ':' removed and the `redisAddr` is the IP address of the node.

-  After creating either blueprints, run the following commands to execute the blueprints:
+  After creating both blueprints, run the following commands to execute the blueprints and have the actions executed:

   ```shell
   ays blueprint